cleanlab/cleanlab/docs/source/index.rst

       sorted_index_method='prob_given_label')

 .. important::
-   ``pyx`` is the out-of-sample predicted probabilities computed with cross validation.
+   ``pyx`` is the out-of-sample predicted probabilities computed with cross-validation.

 ..
    todo - include the url for tf and torch beginner tutorials